the story of purim

 “Great idea!” said the King.
 Go find that guy Mordechai who’s always hanging around the gate.
 Dress him up, put him on the horse, put the crown on his head, and go parade him.”

 What could he do?
-The King ordered, he did.
+He was furious!
+But the King ordered, he did.

 Esther is chilling on her divan like a Queen, and again King Achashverosh asks Esther what he can do for her.
 Again, he’s with the half the kingdom thing.
 (This guy was totally obsessed with her).